zhenhu9/Sed-Notes/Gnu-sed.md

 ## GNU SED

 Sed is a stream editor.
 By default, multiple files would be regarded as one stream.
 Data based on lines and matched areas which have been selected by commands, instructions or regular expressions would be called RANGE or ADDRESS.
 Then they could be manipulated by commands, instructions or regular expressions following RANGE.
 Those commands, instruction or regular expressions sets could be separated by ';', '\n' or '-e' options.
-Examing those sets with '--debug' option is a good idea.
+It's a good idea to examine those sets with '--debug' option.

 ```
 Syntex: